9 Best Short Treks in Nepal for Beginners

 Day 02: Trek from Dhapus to Sarangkot (1,592m) 6-7 hrs

-The best time for Dhampus short trek is from September to May, although you can also do it in winter and summer.
+The best time for the Dhampus Short Trek is from September to May, although you can also do it in the winter and summer.
 You do not have to go to a very high elevation, so winter might not be too cold.
-But, the monsoon has poor visibility and mostly can't see mountains.
+But the monsoon has poor visibility and mostly can't see mountains.

 Everest Panorama Trek